 "Do not worry then, saying, 'What will we eat?' or 'What will we drink?' or 'What will we wear for clothing?'Matthew 6:31(NASB)

-How easy it is to start to worry about the necessities of life and to become anxious when we see that food is getting scarce; clothes are getting worn; the rent is overdue or when we have to face the loss of a job or a home.
+How easy it is to start to worry about the necessities of life and to become anxious when we see that food is getting scarce, clothing is getting worn, the rent is overdue, or when we have to face the loss of a job or a home.

-Loving heavenly Father, I know that when I worry I have moved away from trusting You and all that Your Word has promised.
-Help me to be cantered on Christ, rather than to be centred on self, knowing that You are sufficient to provide all I need, at the time I need it, in Jesus name I pray, AMEN.
+Loving Heavenly Father, I know that when I worry, I have moved away from trusting You and all that Your Word has promised.
+Help me to be centered on Christ, rather than centered on self.
+Thank You that You are sufficient to provide all I need, just when I need it.
+In Jesus' name I pray, AMEN.

 Never miss a post